 I'm interested in how marine microbes talk to each other.
 These types of interactions are mostly uncharacterized yet they play a critical role in the physiology of interacting organisms, which leads to a change in the chemical environment surrounding those cells and subsequently to the whole ecosystem.
-Because diatoms are among the most important primary producers in the oceans, I am investigating inter-species interactions between diatoms (eukaryotes) and the two other domains of life (prokaryotes): 1) bacteria and 2) archaea.
+Because diatoms are among the most important primary producers in the oceans, I am investigating inter-species interactions between diatoms (photosynthetic eukaryotes) and the two other domains of life (heterotrophic prokaryotes): 1) bacteria and 2) archaea.

 1) Diatom-bacterial interactions are common in the oceans and can be beneficial or lethal.
 Only a small number of these interactions have been described.
 One possible mechanism for a diatom to detect and respond to beneficial or "pathogenic" bacteria is through detection of a molecule the bacteria produce.
 Many marine bacteria use hydrophobic signals to communicate with each other (i.e. quorum sensing).
 Similar to some plants, diatoms maybe able to detect beneficial vs lethal bacteria by differentiating between their excreted molecular signals.
 Currently, I'm using whole transcriptome analysis and metabolomics to study interactions between diatoms and their bacterial microflora.
 So far, evidence suggests there are an array of complex interactions that take place between the diatom and its many bacterial partners.